 Based on your audience’s feedback, you may gain fresh insights into the kinds of content (and keywords) you should target.

 Some of the results you’ll get will be eye-opening.
-Here’s an example from one for our customers who completed our questionnaire:
+Here’s an example from one of our customers who completed our questionnaire:

 Reading comments like this informs you whether you’re on the right track with your customers.